Drug updated on 12/11/2024

 - Specific Adverse Effects in Subpopulations: In patients with cirrhosis, simvastatin 40 mg was associated with a higher incidence of rhabdomyolysis relative to lower doses and other statins.
 Among hyperuricemia patients, atorvastatin was found to be the most effective statin for lowering serum uric acid (SUA) levels.

-- In patients with chronic kidney disease (CKD), acute coronary syndrome (ACS), hypertension, percutaneous coronary intervention (PCI), and diabetes, statins such as rosuvastatin, atorvastatin, and simvastatin demonstrated effectiveness in reducing major adverse cardiovascular events (MACEs), improving lipid profiles, and, in some cases, reducing blood pressure.
+- In patients with CKD, acute coronary syndrome (ACS), hypertension, PCI, and diabetes, statins such as rosuvastatin, atorvastatin, and simvastatin demonstrated effectiveness in reducing MACEs, improving lipid profiles, and, in some cases, reducing blood pressure.
 Specifically, studies in 77,826 participants with non-dialysis CKD showed significant reductions in MACEs with rosuvastatin and atorvastatin, while in 6,207 PCI patients, high-dose statin preloading significantly reduced MACEs and all-cause mortality.
-Among hypertensive and diabetic populations, statins were associated with reductions in blood pressure and non-HDL-C levels, respectively.
+Among hypertensive and diabetic populations, statins were associated with reductions in blood pressure and non-high-density lipoprotein cholesterol (non-HDL-C) levels, respectively.

 Product Monograph / Prescribing Information